 Lockwood claims to have an aversion to showy displays of feeling but in most of his dealings with others, he has no problem engaging in showy displays of feeling.

 Lockwood is supposed to be a man of breeding and good taste.
 He's apparently well-to-do and can afford to take lengthy vacations.

-He relates that while enjoying a month of fine weather at the sea-coast, he spends time in company with a young woman.
-He claims to have been "over head and ears" for her but the moment she shows interest, he shrinks icily into himself.
+He relates that while enjoying a month of fine weather at the sea coast, he spends time in the company of a young woman.
+He claims to have been "over head and ears" for her, but the moment she shows interest, he shrinks icily into himself.
 And with each glance she sends his way, he becomes even more distant and cold.
 Finally, in confusion, the young lady departs.

-Lockwood feels that his reputation for deliberate heartlessness is undeserved and he excuses his treatment of her by claiming an aversion to showy displays of feeling.
-Yet he indicated his interest through his glances in her direction and until she understood him "at last," which indicates he was persistent in eliciting a response from her.
-It seems more a case of his wanting her admiration of him, but once he got what he was after, he lost interest.
+Lockwood feels that his reputation for deliberate heartlessness is undeserved, and he excuses his treatment of her by claiming an aversion to showy displays of feeling.
+Yet he indicated his interest through his glances in her direction until she understood him "at last," which indicates he was persistent in eliciting a response from her.
+It seems more a case of his wanting her admiration of him, but he lost interest once he got what he was after.
 Lockwood is vain and almost demands that people recognize his presence.

-His excuses don't wash and this doesn't justify his treating her so callously.
+His excuses don't wash, which doesn't justify his treating her so callously.
 He chooses to treat her icily rather than smile back, which in no way could be construed as an over-the-top show of emotion.
 He claims he feels love for her but doesn't treat her as one loved.
 And he does nothing to prevent her leaving, nor with his apparent wealth, does he make any effort to contact her to make amends.